Painted kitchen cabinets in a small galley kitchen.

 So, just a little disclaimer here.
-We have a small, galley kitchen, like really small, and taking pictures is not easy when you’re in tight quarters.
-We also built and installed a new cabinet on an empty wall so my vantage point for taking some of these photos had to change.
+We have a small, galley kitchen, like really small, and taking pictures is not easy in tight quarters.
+We also built, and installed, a new cabinet on an empty wall so my vantage point for taking some of these photos had to change.

 One more thing we did, which is a bit unusual, was to take our cabinets all the way up to the ceiling.
-These are regular sized cabinets, not extra long, so it was pretty strange to have them so high in the beginning but it really does make the room seem taller, and in a tiny kitchen, you use any trick you can.
+We have regular sized cabinets in our kitchen, not extra tall, so it was pretty strange to have them so high.
+It really does make the room seem taller and it didn't take long for me to get used to the new look.
+In a tiny kitchen, all rules go out the door.
+You use any trick you can.

-Our original plan was to put a shelf under each cabinet to bridge the distance between upper cabinet and countertop, but we are starting to reconsider that.
-It's not something we need to decide on right now so we're still thinking about it, there’s so many other things to worry about in here.
+Our original plan was to put a shelf under each cabinet to bridge the distance between upper cabinet and countertop.
+We are starting to reconsider that, though.
+It's not something we need to decide on right now so we're still thinking about it.
+We have so many other things to worry about in here right now.

 I'm really loving the white.
 It's such a huge difference from the dark, reddish cabinets and now I'm motivated to get the rest of them done so I can start filling them back up.
 The hardware will go back on in a few weeks, I want to wait for the paint to cure before I mess up all of my hard work.

-On the agenda this week is to paint some cabinet doors and paint that horrific wall with the paint and spackle swatches.
-Our next big to-do is to get the countertops, and then we can install our subway tile backsplash.
+On the agenda this week is to paint some of the cabinet doors.
+I also want to paint that horrific wall with the paint and spackle swatches.
+Then, the next big to-do is to get the countertops, so we can install our subway tile backsplash.

 What do you think about putting kitchen cabinets all the way to the ceiling?
 Would you do it?